-The Best Dehumidifiers, Tested by HGTV Editors
+The 5 Best Dehumidifiers in 2023, Tested by HGTV Editors

 Prevent moisture, mold, mildew and musty smells from overtaking your basement with our editors' favorite dehumidifiers.

 - Best Wi-Fi Enabled: Frigidaire 50-Pint Dehumidifier With Wi-Fi

 In the same way that humidifiers offer relief from dry air and mucus in the winter months, dehumidifiers keep away mold, mildew and dust mites, especially in spring and summer when the weather is generally wetter.
 Basements and bathrooms are the worst offenders of trapping humidity and moisture.
 If you notice condensation on windows, a musty smell, or that surfaces or the air feel damp, then it's worth trying a dehumidifier to alleviate these issues.
 Just know, though, that a dehumidifier won't fix underlying moisture issues from water leaks or poorly sealed cracks.